 - Link → The Star opinion The Star

-Seeing them side by side makes one thing obvious: the language is loaded.
-Words like wave, trap, epidemic, silent killer, and overstepped dominate.
-They warn, scare, and dramatize—and often leave little room for nuance.
+Seeing them side by side makes one thing obvious.
+The language is loaded.
+Words like wave, trap, epidemic, silent killer, and crisis dominate.
+They warn, scare, and dramatise, and they consistently leave very little room for nuance.

-It’s not that alcohol or gambling should get a free pass—far from it.
-Both can ruin lives when the guardrails fail.
-But it’s interesting how society chooses which risks to sensationalise.
-A bottle of wine at a braai is seen as normal, even celebrated in advertising.
-A few spins on a licensed betting site?
-Suddenly it’s a “silent killer.”
+It is not that gambling should get a free pass.
+It absolutely can ruin lives when the guardrails fail.
+But it is interesting how society chooses which risks to sensationalise.
+Plenty of everyday leisure activities carry real risk when abused, yet they are celebrated in advertising and rarely make the front page.
+A few bets on a licensed site?
+Suddenly it is a silent killer.
 The double standard is hard to miss.

 Maybe it comes down to history.
-South Africa has decades of legal drinking culture, but online gambling is still relatively new, still wearing the stigma of the old underground days.
-Regulators, too, know fear sells papers and clicks, so the headlines lean heavy on panic.
-That’s why it’s so important for players—and readers—to separate the drama from the facts.
+South Africa has only recently moved toward a properly regulated online betting environment, and the activity still wears the stigma of its unregulated past.
+Regulators and editors both know that fear sells, so the headlines lean heavily on panic.
+That is exactly why it is so important for players and readers alike to separate the drama from the facts.

 The Real Takeaway

-For me, the takeaway is simple: responsibility matters more than the activity itself.
-Whether it’s a Friday night dop, a Saturday lotto ticket, or a few rounds of online blackjack, the real danger comes from losing control, not from the entertainment when it’s enjoyed within limits.
-And that’s the conversation we should be having, instead of treating every bet like the next national crisis.
+For me the takeaway is simple.
+Responsibility matters more than the activity itself.
+Whether it is a weekend bet on your favourite team or a quiet evening of online play, the real danger comes from losing control, not from the entertainment itself when it is enjoyed within limits.
+And that is the conversation we should be having, instead of treating every bet like the next national crisis.

 What about you?